Ralph Neas: Generic Pharmaceutical Association

-On September 12, 2011, Neas became President and CEO of the Generic Pharmaceutical Association (GPhA) which represents the manufacturers and distributors of finished generic pharmaceuticals.
+On September 12, 2011, Neas became president and CEO of the Generic Pharmaceutical Association (GPhA), which represents the manufacturers and distributors of finished generic pharmaceuticals.

-As stated by GPhA's Board Chairman in 2013, GPhA's mission is "to be on the forefront of increasing access to affordable medicines for all consumers".
-Neas and GPhA played a leadership role in protecting the Hatch-Waxman Act; enacting the Generic Drug User Fees Act; promoting and defending biosimilars at the national and state levels; and making sure that international trade agreements did not favor manufacturers of brand medicines and biologics;
+Neas and GPhA played a leadership role in protecting the Hatch-Waxman Act; enacting the Generic Drug User Fees Act; promoting and defending biosimilars at the national and state levels; and making sure that international trade agreements did not favor manufacturers of brand medicines and biologics.

 During Neas' tenure, GPhA also launched the Biosimilars Council.

 Teaching

-Neas has taught law school and undergraduate courses on the legislative process; the Constitution; public policy; and the media.
+Neas has taught law school and undergraduate courses on the legislative process, the United States Constitution, public policy, and the media.
 These courses have been offered at, among other places: